conqp/mcipc/docs/source/rcon.rst

 .. warning::

-   Enabling RCON on a public IP address may consitute a *information disclosure* and/or a *remote code execution* vulnerability.
+   Enabling RCON on a public IP address may constitute a *information disclosure* and/or a *remote code execution* vulnerability.

 To enable `RCON` on a Minecraft server, you must set `enable-rcon = true` in the server's `server.properties` file.